Shivabhandari-7/GEC_SEM1_rebsub/README.md

 3. Explore the weekly assessment files to access the code and materials related to each topic.

 # Weekly Assessments
-The weekly assessments are organized in folders according to the week number.
-Each folder contains the files specific to that week's topic.
+The weekly assessments are organised in folders according to the week number.
+Each folder contains files specific to that week's topic.

 Please refer to the respective weekly assessment folders for detailed instructions, code samples, and any additional resources provided.